-- 4. On information and belief, Defendant ByteDance Ltd. is a Chinese corporation headquartered in Beijing, China and legally domiciled in the Cayman Islands.
+4. On information and belief, Defendant ByteDance Ltd. is a Chinese corporation headquartered in Beijing, China and legally domiciled in the Cayman Islands.
 ByteDance Ltd. has regular and established places of business at Dazhongsi Square No. A18, West Beisanhuan Road, Haidian District, Beijing China and 228, 2nd Floor, Building 1, No. 23 Courtyard A, North Third Ring Road West, Haidian District, Beijing China.
 ByteDance Ltd. has a legal address in the Cayman Islands located at Vistra (Cayman) Limited, P.O.
 Box 31119, Grand Pavilion, Hibiscus Way, 802 West Bay Road, Grand Cayman, George Town, KY1-1205, Cayman Islands.
-ByteDance Ltd. may be served with process in accordance with the Hague Convention. - 5.
-On information and belief, ByteDance Inc. is a for-profit corporation registered in the State of Texas as a foreign company and has Corporation Service Company d/b/a CSC-Lawyers
+ByteDance may be served with Process through the Hague Convention.